 Non-slip surfaces, handrails and handholds are provided for passengers who are less able to walk or stand for extended periods.

-Hearing and sight-impaired passengers are provided for through the use of colour contrasts, clear signage, high-quality lighting and non-reflective surfaces.
+Hearing and sight-impaired passengers are provided for using colour contrasts, clear signage, high-quality lighting and non-reflective surfaces.
 Announcements are provided in audio as well as on visual information boards.
 Where applicable, tactile and audible guidance and warning systems are also in place.

 Simply touch the Gautrain Card to the ticket reader on the fare-gate and wait for the green light and beeping sound to indicate validation.
 Pass through the glass barrier, board the train, sit back and relax!
 Upon leaving the train, touch the card to the ticket reader at the fare-gate, wait for validation and pass through.
 Thank you for using Gautrain!